• Skip to primary navigation

 How to Roast Butternut Squash: A Photographic Guide - cookingontheweekends.com

-- Roast one or two whole butternut squash (to equal 5 pounds) by following this guide.
+- Roast one or two whole butternut squash (to equal 5 pounds) by following this photo guide for roasting a whole squash .
 This can be done up to two days ahead.How to Roast Butternut Squash: A Photographic Guide - cookingontheweekends.com- Scoop out 4 cups of the squash.Spoonfull of butternut squas puree with bowl behind it.

 - Add it to a blender with 1 cup of water or stock and blend until it's super smooth and almost pourable.
 Add the second cup of liquid gradually as you need it.
 You might need just a little, or all of it.Blender with butternut squash puree.